Detailed Guide forDental Assistants in San Diego County

 About half of Dental Assistants have a 35- to 40-hour workweek, which may include work on Saturdays or evenings.
 Some Dental Assistants work part time; however, most work a 32- to 40-hour workweek.

 The occupation is not unionized in most practices.

 Will This Job Fit Me?

 Dental assisting should appeal to job seekers who enjoy working with people, and who crave an environment where each day is different.
 This occupation is one that will attract people with social and realistic interests.
 Social occupations frequently involve working with, communicating with, and teaching people.
 These occupations often involve helping or providing service to others.

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Dental Assistants in California is $37,822 annually, or $18.18 hourly.
-The median wage for Dental Assistants in San Diego County is $39,841 annually, or $19.15 hourly.
+The median wage in 2016 for Dental Assistants in California was $37,822 annually, or $18.18 hourly.
+The median wage for Dental Assistants in San Diego County was $39,841 annually, or $19.15 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefits vary substantially by practice setting and may be contingent upon full-time employment.